Video Player is loading.

 Newsday travel writer Scott Vogel has your guide to visiting Orlando on a budget.
 Credit: Randee Daddona

-If you haven’t visited Walt Disney World in a minute, prepare yourself for sticker shock: a single day’s ticket to the Magic Kingdom can set you back a whopping $164, with the other parks not far behind.
-And while stays at a few WDW resorts are priced at about $200 per night, most are higher.
+If you haven’t visited Walt Disney World in a minute, prepare yourself for sticker shock: a single day’s ticket to the Magic Kingdom during February break can set you back a whopping $169, with the other parks not far behind.
+And stays at resorts are priced at hundreds of dollars per night.

 Indeed, the cost of everything at the Happiest Place on Earth has gone up, from food and drink to souvenirs, which is why it’s not uncommon to see visitors sporting T-shirts like "Most Expensive Day Ever" or "Hakuna No Dolla: It Means No Money for the Rest of Your Stay."